bhcarpenter/intro-to-programming/week6/jquery.md

 We've only touched the surface of what jQuery can do.

 There are numerous tutorials that you can follow to hone your jQuery skills.
 Also, the [online documentation](http://docs.jquery.com/) is excellent.

+For any future DOM-type stuff on your homework, feel free to use jQuery instead of `document.getElementById()`, `addEventListener()`, etc.